keerth519/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 chmod -R 775 /opt/sonarqube
 cd /opt/sonarqube/bin/linux-x86-64
 ./sonar.sh start

+add the user and switch to sonaqube user sudo su - sonarqube
 ```

 Hurray !!
 Now you can access the `SonarQube Server` on `http://<ip-address>:9000`